 Whether it’s a small gap between teeth or a severe crossbite, the truth is that few people have a perfectly aligned smile.
 If you’re one of many adults bothered by a dental misalignment and searching for a teeth-straightening solution, you’re in luck.

-These days, there are more teeth-straightening options than ever, including several that are significantly more affordable than you may have realized.
+These days, there are more teeth-straightening options than ever and many are more affordable than you think.
 However, some are better suited than others for particular conditions, so it’s important to understand your options before jumping in.
 This guide breaks down the most common types of dental misalignments (or “malocclusions”) and highlights popular treatment options for each condition.

 Table of Contents

-You might recognize that your teeth aren’t straight when you look in the mirror, but do you know the actual diagnosis?
+You might recognize that your teeth aren’t straight when you look in the mirror, but do you know the name of your bite problem?
 Here’s some helpful info about the most common conditions.

 In most cases, crowding doesn’t present a serious medical concern, although it can accelerate plaque buildup and tooth/gum decay since it makes brushing and flossing more difficult.
 Most times, teeth crowding is an easy fix for braces, Invisalign, and at-home aligners (provided your case isn’t too severe).

 Crowding can be fixed a few different ways.
 It can be fixed with braces, Invisalign, at-home aligners, or veneers.
 Which is the right choice?
 There are a few factors to consider.
 Orthodontic treatment requires a time commitment but may end up costing less in the long run, depending on the number of veneers you need.